"THERE IS NO GREATER BARRIER TO DISSEMINATING THE TRUTH THAN POLITICAL BIAS, AND WE WILL HAVE NO PART OF IT."

 This is the revamped, 2019 version of idfiles.com.
 The original idfiles website was created by Mark in 1996 and was named one of the best on the web by Microsoft that year.
 Mark not only got recognition, he got death threats.
 A good guess as to what the threats were about is the original homepage which states that the murders of Kevin and Don are a crime of Mena.
 Mark, refused to be intimidated, and he did not change a word.
 The original homepage commentary is reprinted verbatim below.
 We have not and will not change it.
 Linda, Jean, and Mark knew about Mena early on.
-They were, after all, experiencing the consequences of massive drug smuggling into Mena, Arkansas by Barry Seal as a DEA informant and CIA contract pilot, an arrangement set up by then Vice President George H. W. Bush, to oblige the wishes of President Ronald Reagan.
-Governor Bill Clinton did his part by protecting the illegal operation from which he surely reaped benefits.
+They were, after all, experiencing the consequences of massive drug smuggling into Mena, Arkansas by Barry Seal as a DEA informant and CIA contract pilot, an arrangement set up by then Vice President George H. W. Bush, to oblige the wishes of President Ronald Reagan to finance the Nicaraguan Contras.
+Governor Bill Clinton did his part by protecting the illegal operation from which he surely reaped huge financial benefits.
 In spite of the best efforts of three presidents to keep it secret, Mena has been exposed.
-Jean and Linda were ridiculed and called crazy for talking about Mena.
-It took over 30 years, numerous tenacious investigative reporters, a handful of ethical news outlets, and a fictionalized movie starring Tom Cruise before a duped America became aware of the atrocities of Mena, and it is certain that time will confirm the Mena connection to the murders of Kevin and Don and God only knows what else.
+Jean and Linda were ridiculed and called crazy for suggesting that anything illegal was going on at the small airport in Mena.
+It took over 30 years, numerous tenacious investigative reporters, a handful of ethical news outlets, and a movie, “American Made,” starring Tom Cruise before a duped America became aware of the atrocities of Mena, and it is certain that time will confirm the Mena connection to the murders of Kevin and Don and God only knows what else.
 The legacies of Reagan, Bush, and Clinton will not exclude Mena, as they had hoped.

 Update: August 23, 2019